Coronavirus - COVID19: Service information

 It is the law that unless you have an exemption, you must wear a face covering for your entire journey when travelling on public transport.

 As lockdown restrictions start to lift we want to keep our focus firmly on keeping all of our customers and colleagues safe while travelling with us.
 All of our safety measures are in place to keep you protected and ensure we are following government guidance.
+As the government restrictions ease you will notice that more people are travelling and coming together safely.
+This means that places and buses are busier than they have been; so once you board, you might find you have to sit next to someone.
+To help with the increased number of passengers we have increased the capacity on our buses.
+For more information please keep reading.

 Thank you for continuing to travel with First Cymru. #LetsGetThereTogether